huggingface/datasets/docs/source/add_dataset.rst

 .. note::

 	In addition to :func:`nlp.DownloadManager.download_and_extract` and :func:`nlp.DownloadManager.download_custom`, the :class:`nlp.DownloadManager` class also provide more fine-grained control on the download and extraction process through several methods including: :func:`nlp.DownloadManager.download`, :func:`nlp.DownloadManager.extract` and :func:`nlp.DownloadManager.iter_archive`.
-Please refere to the package reference on :class:`nlp.DownloadManager` for details on these methods.
+Please refer to the package reference on :class:`nlp.DownloadManager` for details on these methods.

 Once the data files are downloaded, the next mission for the :func:`nlp.DatasetBuilder._split_generator` method is to prepare the :class:`nlp.SplitGenerator` for each split which will be used to call the :func:`nlp.DatasetBuilder._generate_examples` method that we detail in the next session.